dstackai/dstack/examples/fine-tuning/axolotl/README.md

 # Commands of the task
 commands:
   - accelerate launch -m axolotl.cli.train examples/fine-tuning/axolotl/config.yaml
-# Expose 6006 to access TensorBoard
-ports:
-  - 6006

 resources:
+  gpu:
+    # 24GB or more vRAM
+    memory: 24GB..
-  # Two or more 24GB GPUs (required by FSDP)
+    # Two or more GPU
-  gpu: 24GB:2..
+    count: 2..
 ```

 The task uses Axolotl's Docker image, where Axolotl is already pre-installed.